You could go to your favorite grocery store to buy a can of seasoned nuts — or, you can fire up the grill and make your very own!

 - Toss the nuts in the rub so that all the nuts are covered in seasoning.

-- Place the nuts on a frog mat and smoke for 45 minutes to an hour until the nuts have begun to lightly brown.
+- Place the nuts on a frog mat and smoke for 45 minutes at 250 degrees for an hour until the nuts have begun to lightly brown.

 TIP: To keep the nuts lower carb look for brown sugar replacements such as Truvia brown sugar blend with only 15 calories per serving, Sukrin, or a mixture of ethyritol or stevia paired with maple extract.